 Advertisment

 DQ: Are you launching any new products at IMC 2024?

-Neeraj Saxena: We didn’t plan specific product launches for IMC 2024, but just two days ago, we hosted our “Advancing AI” event.
+Neeraj Varma: We didn’t plan specific product launches for IMC 2024, but just two days ago, we hosted our “Advancing AI” event.
 During that event, we announced our 5th Generation CPUs, the MI325X GPU, and gave a preview of upcoming GPUs.
 We also introduced new networking products designed for GPU connectivity.

-Gilles Gracia: We also launched the Ryzen AI family and the next generation of AI-embedded PCs.
+Gilles Garcia: We also launched the Ryzen AI family and the next generation of AI-embedded PCs.
 While these announcements were made just two days ago, we are showcasing them here at IMC 2024, particularly for the telecom industry.

+Advertisment